Compiler and Linker Flags

 example$

-If your code is a single C++ source file, you can compile and link a final executable in one simple step:
+If your code is a single C++ source file, you can compile and link a final executable in a single step:

 example$ g++ mycode.cc `regina-engine-config --cflags --libs`